siddhesh2263/flaskblog/readme.md

 * Used the Pillow library  to compress image
 * Made a new UpdateAccountInfo form
 * Used the `os` and `secrets` package for saving and renaming pictures

+---

+## Update 25-12-2020

+* Create, update and delete posts
+* Bootstrap Modals were used to provide confirmation before deleting posts
+* `url_for` is used a lot of times here
+* Check that only the current user is able to update/delete posts